mooniak/lanka-glyphsets/README.md

 ## NAMING STANDARD

+1. Encode the visual forms of the glyphs in names instead of phonetic data.
+   (`ka-i` represents the visual forms ක + ි as opposed to its phonetic or Unicode reresentation of `ක් + ි`)
+2. An underscore (_) joins existing glyphs to form a ligature of those glyphs, while a dot (.) appends a suffix to an existing glyph to form a variant of that glyph.

+< TODO ADD EXAMPLE >

 An underscore (_) joins existing glyphs to form a ligature of those glyphs, while a dot (.) appends a suffix to an existing glyph to form a variant of that glyph.

 ## Glyph Naming Convention